microprediction/monteprediction/TFRO.md

 ### If you are looking for a project to work on ...
 I maintain [economic prediction markets](https://manifold.markets/MikhailTal?tab=questions) and you can use [manifoldbot](https://github.com/microprediction/manifoldbot) or otherwise participate without any risk.
-This is also my answer to "can you suggest an interesting project to work on?".

 ### Are you hiring?
 Yes I'm hiring developers.
 You can send resumes to my gsmc.ai address that you can guess.
 It contains my first name, last name and a period.
 Performance on the prediction markets mentioned above is one way to impress.